prrvchr/HyperSQLOOo/README.md

 After restarting LibreOffice, you can ensure that the extension and its driver are correctly installed by checking that the `io.github.prrvchr.HyperSQLOOo.Driver` driver is listed in the **Connection Pool**, accessible via the menu: **Tools -> Options... -> LibreOffice Base -> Connections**.
 It is not necessary to enable the connection pool.

 If the driver is not listed, the reason for the driver failure can be found in the extension's logging.
-This log is accessible via the menu: **Tools -> Options... -> LibreOffice Base -> Pure Java JDBC Driver -> Logging Options**.
+This log is accessible via the menu: **Tools -> Options... -> LibreOffice Base -> Embedded HsqlDB Driver -> Logging Options**.
-The `Driver` logging must first be enabled, then LibreOffice restarted and the **Connection Pool** checked again to force the driver to load and obtain the error message in the log.
+The `HyperSQLLogger` logging must first be enabled, then LibreOffice restarted and the **Connection Pool** checked again to force the driver to load and obtain the error message in the log.

-Remember to first update the version of the Java JRE or JDK installed on your computer, this new version of jdbcDriverOOo requires **Java version 17 or later** instead of Java 11 previously.
+Remember to first update the version of the Java JRE or JDK installed on your computer, this extension need the new version of jdbcDriverOOo that requires **Java version 17 or later** instead of Java 11 previously.

 ___